 Norman Walzer and Sean Park

-Norman Walzer, Ph.D. is Professor Emeritus in the Illinois Institute for Rural Affairs located at Western Illinois University, USA.
+Norman Walzer, Ph.D., is a Professor Emeritus in the Illinois Institute for Rural Affairs located at Western Illinois University, USA.
 He was a Senior Research Scholar in the Center for Governmental Affairs at Northern Illinois University when the materials for this book were compiled.
 He has written extensively on local public finance and development issues with more than 25 books plus numerous scholarly and professional articles.

 "The renewal of rural communities is happening all around us today as organized creative leaders are building economic models that can rebuild our gathering places, re-energize the local foods marketplace, and bring the community together as participants in new forms of community enterprise.
 This important study by Norman Walzer and colleagues around the world is a great starting point in evaluating the importance of Community Supported Enterprises, and it can help leaders across the nation learn from successful projects and advance dynamic new enterprises for their communities."